 - Your application fee of €55.00.
-You can pay by credit or debit card, Google Pay or Apple Pay.
+You can pay by credit or debit card.
 If you are 70 years and over you are exempt from paying the fee.

 Please note: not surrendering your UK/NI licence or Letter of Entitlement promptly once you have completed the online application, will result in your application being rejected.